outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 We can pass custom commands and arguments when invoking *docker run*, which will override the CMD instruction and arguments thereof.
 If there exists the ENTRYPOINT instruction in exec form, then custom arguments would be appended to the ENTRYPOINT *cmd*.
 By default, ENTRYPOINT exec form will take extra arguments from CMD instruction in shell form.
 Custom arguments when *docker run* will override those in the CMD instruction.
 ENTRYPOINT in shell form would ignore custom arguments from CMD or *docker run*.

-We can override ENTRYPOINT via option `--entrypoint` as follows.
+We can override ENTRYPOINT and/or CMD as follows.

 ```bash
 # docker run --entrypoint /path/to/cmd <image> -a arg1 -b arg2 arg3